15,99 €

 Autorenporträt

-Olivia Laing is a widely acclaimed writer and critic.
-She's the author of seven books, including The Lonely City, Funny Weather and Everybody.
-Her first novel, Crudo, was a Sunday Times top ten bestseller and won the 2019 James Tait Memorial Prize.
-Her work has been translated into twenty-one languages and in 2018 she was awarded a Windham-Campbell Prize for non-fiction.
-She lives in Suffolk, UK.
+Olivia Laing is an internationally acclaimed writer and critic.
+She is the author of seven books, including The Lonely City, Funny Weather, and Everybody.
+Her first novel, Crudo, was a Sunday Times top ten bestseller and won the 2019 James Tait Black Memorial Prize.
+Her work has been translated into twenty-one languages and in 2018 she was awarded a Windham-Campbell Prize for nonfiction.
+She lives in Suffolk, England.

 Rezensionen